 If the eggs are infertile, they will shrivel up and start to mold, so it is important to remove any infertile eggs from the enclosure as soon as you find them.

-There are several signs your leo is about to lay her eggs, and it is important to recognize these signs, so you are able to ensure the process goes smoothly for your pet.
+There are several signs your Leo is about to lay her eggs, and it is important to recognize these signs so you can ensure the process goes smoothly for your pet.

 These signs include:

 - You will be able to see the eggs on the underside of your leo’s body

 - Clear fluid leaking from the cloaca

 If you notice these signs, it is a good indication your leopard gecko will be laying her eggs within a matter of days.